International Governance Body

 Volleyball Southland Board

 Duncan McKenzie (Deputy Chair) , Lyndal Ludlow, Alex Rogers, Jim Watson, Vanessa Hughey and Caroline Raynes

 Volleyball Southland was legally formed on 19th April 2000 however has been operation as far back as 1987 it is the regional volleyball association for the Southland region.We are affiliated to Volleyball New Zealand as one of the 16 Regional Associations.
-Volleyball Southland is governed by a volunteer board that set strategic direction in collaboration with the Office Manager.
+Volleyball Southland is governed by a volunteer board that set strategic direction in collaboration with the Volleyball Coordinator.

-The Office Manager currently works out of the Sports house based at the ILT Stadium Southland in Invercargill and coordinates and facilitates the entire Southland volleyball sporting region, Invercargill, Southland wide, Queenstown, and Gore with the help of trained deliverers, contractors and volunteer coaches / managers.
+The Volleyball Coordinator currently works out of the Sports house based at the ILT Stadium Southland in Invercargill and coordinates and facilitates the entire Southland volleyball sporting region, Invercargill, Southland wide, Queenstown, and Gore with the help of trained deliverers, contractors and volunteer coaches / managers.